Jasmeen22Kaur/BookNook/README.md

-# NovelNook - Book Recommendation App
+# BookNook - Book Recommendation App

 A full-stack web application for discovering, managing, and getting personalized book recommendations.
 Built with React, Node.js, Express, and SQLite for a seamless reading experience.